-The Cessna Citation Jet CJ3 is an aircraft that may frequent ARW if the runway were lengthened.
-The Airport Reference Code for the CJ3 is B-II, which would not change the current ARC for the airport.
-It is unclear if this aircraft would have enough operations to become the airport's critical design aircraft and since it falls within the same ARC as the Beech King Air, it is recommended that the Beech King Air remain the airport's critical aircraft.
+The Cessna Citation Excel is an aircraft that may frequent ARW if the runway were lengthened.
+The Airport Reference Code for the Excel is B-II, which would not change the current ARC for the airport.
+It is recommended that the Cessna Citation Excel be the airport's future critical aircraft.